simplyblock-io/documentation/docs/deployments/index.md

 ## storage cluster deployment

-Storage nodes can be installed directly under a plain linux operating system in a disaggregated deployment model.
-In this case, Linux Rocky, Alma or RHEL version 9 must be pre-installed.
-A k8s worker or cp must not be present:
+Storage nodes can be installed directly under Linux Rocky, Alma or RHEL version 9.
+A k8s worker must not be present in this case and a minimum os image is sufficient: [Install Simplyblock Storage Nodes](docs/deployments/install-simplyblock/install-sn.md).
+This setup is not suitable for kubernetes [hyper-converged](docs/architecture/concepts/hyper-converged.md) deployments.

-It is also possible to alternatively install Simplyblock storage nodes into existing k8s clusters, allowing for hyper-converged, disaggregated and hybrid deployment models (see below Kubernetes).
+It is also possible to __alternatively__ install Simplyblock storage nodes into existing k8s clusters, allowing for both hyper-converged, disaggregated and hybrid deployment models (see below Kubernetes).
 This alternative can be chosen, if storage is mainly provisioned via CSI driver (k8s workloads).

 ## Client-Side Deployments